algobulls/algobulls_help_site/docs/broker/kotaksecurities.md

 * Markets Supported: India

-!!!
-Note
-    * This broker is currently in Beta Testing mode.

 ## Login and Setup your Kotak Securities Account
 ---
 This section will take you through the step-wise instructions to log in, setup, and bind your broker into your AlgoBulls Account.